 Faculty will respond to email and/or telephone messages within 24 hours during working hours Monday through Friday.
-Weekend messages will not be returned until Monday.
+Weekend messages will be returned in 48 hours.

 Written communication via Canvas: It is an expectation of this class that you use formal writing skills giving appropriate credit to the source for your ideas.
-Follow APA (2020) 7th edition guidelines for referencing.
+Follow APA (2019) 7th edition guidelines for referencing.